ssliwinski07/Flutter-SWAPI/README.md

    Using BLoC/Cubit for state management (modules/core/lib -> state_management -> cubit).
 Created modules to group cubits (modules/core/lib -> state_management -> cubit -> modules) and CubitFactory (modules/connector/lib -> cubits -> factory -> cubit_factory.dart) as a container for modules.
 Thanks to that, maintaining app state could be easier and cleaner, especially when app complexity grows.
 CubitFactory is a singleton (same as cubit modules).
 Lazy initialization has been implemented on modules, so they are initialized only when needed with singleton pattern.

    App was integrated with SWAPI (https://swapi.dev/).
 It fetches data (random person) and displays person's name in the app.
 You can refresh data.
+Simple http requests logging is available.

    Running project with FVM: